LLNL/Caliper/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/LLNL/Caliper/master.svg)](https://codecov.io/gh/LLNL/Caliper)

 Caliper is a program instrumentation and performance measurement framework.
+It is designed as a performance analysis toolbox in a library, allowing one to bake performance analysis capabilities directly into applications and activate them at runtime.
-It is primarily aimed at HPC applications, but works for any C/C++/Fortran program on Unix/Linux.
-With the Caliper library, performance analysis capabilities can directly be integrated into applications and activated on demand.
-Caliper's data collection mechanisms and source-code annotation API support a variety of performance engineering use cases, e.g., performance profiling, tracing, monitoring, and auto-tuning.
+Caliper is primarily aimed at HPC applications, but works for any C/C++/Fortran program on Unix/Linux.

+Caliper's data collection mechanisms and source-code annotation API support a variety of performance engineering use cases, such as performance profiling, tracing, monitoring, and auto-tuning.

 Features include:

 * Low-overhead source-code annotation API
 * Flexible key:value data model: capture application-specific features for performance analysis
-* Fully threadsafe implementation, support for parallel programming models
+* Fully threadsafe implementation, support for parallel programming models like MPI
-* Synchronous and asynchronous data collection (sampling)
+* Synchronous (event-based) and asynchronous (sampling) performance data collection
+* Trace and profile recording
 * Connection to third-party tools, e.g. NVidia NVProf or Intel(R) VTune(tm)
-* Measurement and profiling functionality such as timers, PAPI hardware counters, and Linux perf_events.
+* Measurement and profiling functionality such as timers, PAPI hardware counters, and Linux perf_events
-* Runtime-configurable performance data recording toolbox: combine independent building blocks for custom analysis tasks
+* Memory allocation annotations: associate performance measurements with named memory regions

 Documentation
 ------------------------------------------